mikelikesrobots/mikelikesrobots.github.io/blog/2025-06-24-understand-pid-controllers/index.md

 ## Why use a PID Controller?

 A huge advantage of using a PID controller is that it can be used for any system.
-Instead of picking a controller that works well for a particular system, PID controllers are versatile enough to work for that system, even if they don't work quite as well as another controller.
+Instead of modelling a system and building a controller that works only for that system, PID controllers are versatile enough to work for that system out of the box, even if they don't work quite as well as another controller.
 As they work very well in most applications, they are widely used in robotics.

 PID controllers are therefore used for controlling most moving parts on a robot.
-When the performance of a robot depends on how well it responds to input commands, PID controllers can help improve that performance, making the robot move in the desired paths much more closely or reach for an object more accurately.
+When the performance of a robot depends on how well it responds to input commands, PID controllers can help improve that performance, making the robot move along desired paths much more closely or reach for an object more accurately.
 Some parts don't *need* PID controllers, or don't have the sensors necessary to provide feedback data; still, PID controllers are very commonly used, so it's worth understanding how they work.

 ## Understanding PID Controllers

 So far, we've discussed what a PID controller is, and why we use them - particularly in robotics.
-Now, to give a more intuitive understanding of how they work, we will look at an example, then look at each of the P, I, and D terms to see the effect they have on the system input.
+Now, to give a more intuitive understanding of how they work, we will look at an example, then look at each of the P, I, and D terms in turn to see the effect they have on the system input.

 ### Driving a Car

 Let's take the example of a car with a human driver.
 The driver has one pedal to accelerate or brake the car; pushing the pedal further down accelerates more, and releasing the pedal slows the car down.
 The task of the driver is to keep the car at a steady speed in spite of winds, changes in the road, and so on.
-The driver should also speed up the car or slow it down to turn corners, drive through towns, and so on.
+The driver should also speed up the car or slow it down to turn corners, drive through towns, or any other changes needed.

 We're going to make the driver's job more difficult by saying that the pedal is *stiff*.
 Releasing the pedal means it slowly brakes, and pressing the pedal takes time because of its stiffness.